CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/astralsorcery/infusionaltar.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy int`.
 Sets the time the recipe takes to complete.
 Requires greater than 0.
+(Default `0`).

         ```groovy
         time(int)
         ```

     - `#!groovy boolean`.
 Sets if using a chalice speeds up the recipe time.
+(Default `false`).

         ```groovy
         chalice()
         chalice(boolean)
         ```

     - `#!groovy float`.
 Sets the chance of consuming a bucket of Starlight.
 Requires greater than or equal to 0 and less than or equal to 1.
+(Default `0.0f`).

         ```groovy
         consumption(float)
         ```

     - `#!groovy boolean`.
 Sets if the recipe consumes all 12 buckets of Starlight surrounding the Infusion Altar instead of just one.
+(Default `false`).

         ```groovy
         consumeMultiple()